HighFidelityCFDVerificationWorkshop/HighFidelityCFDVerificationWorkshop.github.io/index.md

 ## Participation and engagement

-Please reach out to test suite leads to express interest in participating.
-The test suite leads are:
+Please reach out to test suite leads to express interest in participating! **Student participation is also very welcome.** The test suite leads are:

 - **RANS lead:** Marshall Galbraith galbramc@mit.edu
 - **LES lead:** Johan Larsson jola@umd.edu